MadStudioRoblox/ProfileService/docs/troubleshooting.md

 > Every actual budget type (GetAsync, SetIncrementAsync, GetSortedAsync, OnUpdateAsync, SetIncrementSortedAsync) has its own throttling queue.
 Each of these five throttling queues has a queue size of **30 throttled requests max**.
 Throttled requests are added to the queue of the corresponding budget type that it consumes.

 Based on this information, and my [personal testing](https://github.com/MadStudioRoblox/ProfileService/blob/master/ProfileTest.lua), your data is not immediately at risk when you're only receiving 1 - 2 warnings per minute.
 These warnings only notify you that anything that has been requested to be saved to the DataStore will be saved after a longer delay.

+**When will you get warnings**

+Again, getting one or two warnings per minute is not going to negatively affect your game in any way.
+Here are a few scenarios where you're likely to receive a warning:

+ - Calling [ProfileStore:GlobalUpdateProfileAsync()](/ProfileService/api/#profilestoreglobalupdateprofileasync) right after loading a profile on the same server or very close to it's auto-save step (every 30 seconds). [:GlobalUpdateProfileAsync()](/ProfileService/api/#profilestoreglobalupdateprofileasync) works for profiles loaded on the same server, but it's intended for use with remote or not loaded profiles.
+ - Rapidly loading and releasing the same `Profile`.
+ - Releasing the `Profile` as soon as it is loaded.